ncatlab/nlab-content/pages/6445.md

 ## Idea

-The concept of *matroid*, due to Hassler Whitney, is one of the basic structures of combinatorics, giving several different ways of encoding/defining and presenting a general notion of "independence", e.g., linear independence in a vector space, algebraic independence in a field extension, etc.
+The concept of *matroid*, due to Hassler Whitney, is fundamental to combinatorics, giving several different ways of encoding/defining and presenting a general notion of "independence", e.g., linear independence in a vector space, algebraic independence in a field extension, etc.

 There is also a similar concept of an [[oriented matroid]]; every oriented matroid has an underlying matroid.